 Maria Adolfsson (b.
-1958) lives in Stockholm where she, until recently, worked as a communications director and now writes full-time.
-The Doggerland series has been sold in to 18 languages to date, and has sold over 200 000 copies in Sweden alone.
+1958) lives in Stockholm where she writes full-time.
+The Doggerland series has been translated to 18 languages to date and has sold over 260,000 copies in Sweden alone.

 Mia Ajvide has worked as a teacher, but is a full-time writer today.
 In 2008 she published a collection of poems.
 The Man Who Fell Into Oblivion is her first novel.